Discrete-time Quantum Walks in Qudit Systems: Quantum circuit for implementing the one-dimensional quantum walks in qudit systems

-The proposed circuits can be scaled to implement more steps of one-dimensional DTQW on a larger $d$-ary systems, when $d$ is odd with the help of higher controlled generalized MCT gates.
+{The proposed circuits can be scaled to implement more steps of one-dimensional DTQW on larger $d$-ary systems when $d$ is odd with the help of higher controlled generalized MCT gates.
 As shown in Table \ref{tab_5_gen}, using $n+1$-qubit-qudit systems, implementation of $\lfloor d^{n}/2\rfloor$-steps of a DTQW can be performed.
-In other words, to implement $n$-step of DTQW, at most $\lceil\log_{d}n\rceil+1$ qudits $+ 1$ qubit are required.
-Mathematically, for 5-ary quantum systems, it can be described as: For 1-step of DTQW, at most $(\lceil\log_5{1}\rceil+1)+1$ = 1 qudit and 1 qubit are required, where $\lceil\log_5{1}\rceil+1$ for position states and $1$ for coin.
+In other words, to implement the $n$-step of DTQW, $\lceil\log_{d}(2n+1)\rceil$ qudits $+ 1$ qubit are required.
+Through mathematical induction, it can be easily shown that for $n$-step of DTQW, $(\lceil\log_d{(2n+1)}\rceil)+1$ qubit-qudits are required, where $\lceil\log_d{(2n+1)}\rceil$ qudits for position states and $1$ qubit for coin.}